 Constraint (3) is our objective function is to maximize the sales paramount to the affected demand.
 Constraint (4) presents the fact that each product whether golden or ordinary, at each time should have only one promotion level.
 Constraint (5) indicates every item candidate for the golden discount should have the golden discount only once in all periods.
 Constraint (6) shows each period should have a certain number of golden products.
 Constraint (7) indicates we can only have a certain number of products as golden in each category in every period.
-Constraint (8) shows the discount calculation equation...
-Constraint (9) expresses the promotion limitation for the golden products chosen for the period t.
-It is worth mentioning that those candidate golden products not chosen for the golden discount at the time t are treated as ordinary items.
+Constraint (8) shows the discount calculation equation..
+Constraint (9) expresses the promotion limitation for the golden discount at the time t are treated as ordinary items.
 So, in Constraint (10) shows that each ordinary item's promotion should be in a determined upper and lower bound different from golden items.
 Constraints (11) formulated for the weighted average promotion consideration in each period for both golden and ordinary products.
 Constraints (12) indicate our profit should not be less than a determined amount.